nirpechuk/nirpechuk/README.md

 - 🏆 Hackathons:
   - Recently built a autonomous bioreactor at the **UC Berkeley AI Hackathon** designed to help farm [bacteriophages](https://en.wikipedia.org/wiki/Bacteriophage#:~:text=Meanwhile%2C%20bacteriophage%20researchers%20have%20been%20developing%20engineered%20viruses%20to%20overcome%20antibiotic%20resistance) -- I enjoyed getting to combine hardware, software, and my robot learning knowledge into this project!
 See more [here](https://www.youtube.com/watch?v=z2aTEHjq1O8).
   - Last year I **won at CMU TartanHacks**, CMU's largest hackathon (>1000 hackers and 279 submitted projects), with BallotGuide.
 It's a website designed to address low voter turnout with custom visualizations of how your local election ballot will actually affect your life.
 See [this cool gif demo](https://www.youtube.com/watch?v=UPvNxiCK0Lg) of the website's features.
-- 📚 Recent papers I've enjoyed reading have focused on [language modeling](https://openreview.net/pdf?id=JFPaD7lpBD), [robot learning](https://arxiv.org/pdf/2509.07953), [game theory/behavioral economics](https://arxiv.org/pdf/2502.17720), [genetic algorithms](https://arxiv.org/pdf/2309.16797), and other fields in AI (hyperlinked one per category).
+- 📚 Recent papers I've enjoyed reading have focused on [robotics](https://arxiv.org/pdf/2509.07953), [game theory/behavioral economics](https://arxiv.org/pdf/2502.17720), [genetic algorithms](https://arxiv.org/pdf/2309.16797), [language modeling](https://openreview.net/pdf?id=JFPaD7lpBD), and other fields in AI (hyperlinked one per category).
 Hit me up if you have any paper recommendations you think I'd enjoy!
 - 📫 Reach me via <a href="https://www.linkedin.com/in/nirpechuk/">**my linkedin**</a>!
 - 🥴 (Bonus: if you can't already tell, I love emojis)
 <br><br>